Reacho-ai-hackathon/reacho-server/storage/readme.md

   - `PyObjectId`: Custom ObjectId type for Pydantic validation.
   - `MongoModel`: Base model for MongoDB documents with automatic ID handling.
   - `CRUDBase`: Generic async CRUD operations (create, get, update, delete, find) for any Pydantic model.
-- **models.py**: Pydantic models representing MongoDB schemas for your domain (e.g., User, CallLog).
+- **models.py**: Pydantic models representing MongoDB schemas for your domain (e.g., User, CallLog, Campaign, Call, CallMetadata).
 Includes creation, update, and full document models.
+All models are now organized in the `models/` package and imported in `models.py` for backward compatibility.
 - **db_example.py**: Example script demonstrating how to use the CRUD utilities and models for typical operations (create, get, update, list, find, delete users).

 ## Setup & Requirements